Moya Brennan: Legacy and recognition

 Brennan and Clannad are credited with the creation of contemporary Celtic music and are held in high esteem for their vast contribution to bringing new life to old Irish songs.
 They have been compared to Seán Ó Riada, in that they brought the Irish language into popular culture through their music.
 One critic said: "Clannad's music offers a terrific fusion between traditional and modern influences."
 U2 singer Bono (who duetted with Brennan on the Clannad song "In a Lifetime") said of her voice: "I think Máire has one of the greatest voices the human ear has ever experienced."
 Brennan also plays harp, which she has featured on many Clannad records, with her album Two Horizons being based on the discovery of the harp.
 Brennan's vocal range has once been described as a "breathy soprano".

 In May 2022, Brennan's contributions were recognised by the awarding of an honorary doctorate by Dublin City University, alongside aircraft leasing leader Domhnal Slattery, at a ceremony attended by Brennan's immediate family, as well as her mother and her sister Enya.

+Moya Brennan was announced as Donegal Person of The Year 2023 on 10 February 2024.
+This follows the 2022 award given to the victims of the Creeslough disaster, of which Moya co-hosted the Together for Creeslough concert in January 2023, alongside Mairéad Ní Mhaonaigh, who won the award in 2009.
+Brennan's inauguration ceremony is set to take place on 6 April 2024, at a gala ball held at The Bonnington Hotel in Dublin.